Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Handling

+Zargarbashi et al.~\cite{zargarbashi2024conformal} further introduce an edge-exchangeable setting to address the sparsity found in realistic calibration graph sets.

-The core challenge lies in selecting appropriate weights $w_i$ that reflect the similarity between calibration samples and the test input $X_{n+1}$.
-Intuitively, calibration examples that come from distributions closer to that of the test sample should receive higher weights, as they are more informative and relevant for estimating uncertainty.
-This idea has been extended to graph data by Clarkson et al.\cite{clarkson2023distribution}, who integrate NexCP into the Adaptive Prediction Sets (APS) framework~\cite{romano2020classification}.
-In graphs, homophily is a common structural property.
-Leveraging this, Neighborhood Adaptive Prediction Sets (NAPS) are proposed to assign weights to calibration nodes based on their distances to the test node.
-Nodes that are closer (in terms of hop count or diffusion distance) are considered more exchangeable and are thus given greater influence in determining the prediction set.
-Three variants of NAPS have been developed, each capturing different notions of neighborhood similarity and diffusion dynamics within the graph.
-The primary variant, NAPS, assigns the weights $w_i=1$ if $X_i \in \mathcal{N}_{n+1}^K $, where $\mathcal{N}_{n+1}^K$ includes all nodes within $K$-hop neighborhood of node $X_{n+1}$.
-The second one, NAPS-H, adopts a hyperbolic decay rate for $w_i=k^{-1}$ where $k$ is the $k$-hop neighbor of node $X_{n+1}$.
-The third one, NAPS-G, uses a geometric decay rate for $w_i=2^{-k}$.
+However, when calibration and test data correspond to different subgraphs with distinctive topological properties, feature distributions, or label characteristics, the exchangeability assumption typically breaks down.
+This issue has been highlighted in ~\cite{zargarbashi2023conformal}, which emphasizes that topological locality and data partitioning within graphs introduce non-exchangeability that vanilla CP methods fail to handle.
+To address the non-exchangeability in tabular data, Barber et al.~\cite{barber2023conformal} propose Non-exchangeable Conformal Prediction (NexCP) that assigns deterministic weights to each calibration point.
+Conformal scores with higher weights effectively occupy a larger “share” when computing the quantile used to form the prediction set.
+The main challenge is choosing weights that reflect the similarity between calibration samples and the test input.
+Intuitively, calibration points drawn from distributions closer to that of the test sample should receive higher weights, as they provide more relevant information for estimating uncertainty.
+This idea has been extended to graph data by Clarkson et al.~\cite{clarkson2023distribution}, who integrate NexCP into the Adaptive Prediction Sets (APS) framework~\cite{romano2020classification}.
+By graph homophily property, Neighborhood Adaptive Prediction Sets (NAPS) assign weights to calibration nodes based on their distances to the test node.
+Nodes that are closer (in terms of hop count or diffusion distance) are considered more representative and are thus given greater influence in determining the prediction set.

-In addition to node classification, conformal prediction has been applied to other graph-related tasks, such as link prediction~\cite{marandon2024conformal,zhao2024conformalized,luo2023anomalous} and graph regression~\cite{lunde2023conformal,luo2024conformal}.
-However, these studies largely extend standard inductive CP to new task settings while still relying on the assumption of exchangeability.
-As a result, we do not elaborate on these works further.
+In addition to node classification, CP has been applied to other graph-related tasks, such as link prediction~\cite{marandon2024conformal,zhao2024conformalized,luo2023anomalous}, graph regression~\cite{lunde2023conformal,luo2024conformal} and classification~\cite{wu2024conditionalpredictionrocbands}.
+These studies largely extend inductive CP to new task settings while still relying on the assumption of exchangeability.